patriciatran/norbis-virome-tutorial/README.md

 ## Installation
 To follow along this tutorial, you will need to install [VIBRANT v.1.2.1](https://github.com/AnantharamanLab/VIBRANT), which is freely available at the link here.
 Detailed instructions on installing VIBRANT are found on its own github page, posted [here](https://github.com/AnantharamanLab/VIBRANT#requirements-).

 The program VIBRANT has already been installed on the server for this summer school.
-Use X2GoClient to log into it.
+Use [X2GoClient](https://wiki.x2go.org/doku.php/download:start) to log into it.

-You can access it by typing `/opt/VIBRANT/VIBRANT_run.py -h`
+Once logged in, you can access it by typing `/opt/VIBRANT/VIBRANT_run.py -h`.

 You will also want to download the files necessary for this tutorial.
 `cd` into your Desktop and Type